abhivaikar/howtheytest/README.md

-# howtheytest
+# How They Test
-A collection of resources about how software companies test their software and build their quality culture
+A collection of resources about how software companies in the world test their software and build their quality culture.